Vusamazulu Credo Mutwa: Kwa-Khaya Lendaba cultural village

-Following the murder of his son by black political "activists" and the second burning of his village, Credo moved away from Soweto and developed a cultural tourist village in Lotlamoreng, Mahikeng, (known at that time as Bophuthatswana).
+Following the murder of his son by black political "activists" and the second burning of his village, Credo moved away from Soweto and developed a cultural tourist village in Lotlamoreng, Mahikeng (known at that time as Bophuthatswana).
 Here he supervised the building of small cultural villages, each representing the traditional cultures of the main South African tribal peoples.

 The Kwa-Khaya Lendaba cultural village in Soweto is currently being restored and is still open to the public free of charge.
 Tour guides are available from the caretaker of the village.

 Prophetic sculptures

 Although many of the sculptures at Kwa-Khaya Lendaba were unfamiliar to the Africans they were meant to represent, a number of them have been said to be prophetic in nature.
-Most notably, were claims of predicting the coming of HIV/AIDS to South Africa.
+Most notable were claims of predicting the coming of HIV/AIDS to South Africa.
 This was seen in his fictional sculptures of King Khandakhulu, who had 200 wives.
 He couldn't satisfy them all sexually, and so they went out and satisfied themselves elsewhere, which led to them all contracting incurable sexually transmitted infections.
 The sores on King Khandakhulu's penis resemble the AIDS ribbon.
 These sculptures were created in 1979, three years before scientists uncovered the human immunodeficiency virus.
 Claims of his other predictions include the destruction of World Trade Centres in the September 11 attacks, Chris Hani's assassination, and the ousting of president Thabo Mbeki, among others.

+uNosilimela

+Among Credo Mutwa's prolific writings is a play, uNosilimela. uNosilimela narrates the tale of the Goddess Kimamireva and the daughter of the king of AmaQhashi.
+The play uses traditional storytelling and performance techniques to examine themes of African origin, culture, and identity.
+Often referred to as Ubuntu, it has been characterized as a resurgence of African epic storytelling that highlights the virtues and beauty of precolonial civilization.
+The piece, which highlights Mutwa's distinctive dramaturgy and reliance on precolonial African theatre traditions.
+A revival of the 1993 African epic, originally staged at Mutwa's Soweto home opened at the Wits Theatre in Johannesburg on 21 May 2019 directed by Kgafela oa Magogodi and Prince Lamla of the University of the Witwatersrand.